 Refer to the resources below for current information to safely plan a trip to the Dominican Republic as a tourist.

-If you’re looking for another resource to help you in a travel or medical emergency while on your vacation to the Dominican Republic, look into purchasing a travel insurance policy.
+Ensure you have adequate access to medical care and emergency assistance by purchasing travel insurance.
 Since most incorporate a 24/7 emergency assistance service, you can rest easy knowing if you need to find a local medical facility or if your passport gets stolen you have a place to go for immediate support.
-Make sure you are aware of the most common tourist scams too before you depart on vacation to better protect yourself!
+Make sure you are aware of the most common tourist scams before you depart on vacation to better protect yourself!

-Here are a few tips for traveling to the Dominican Republic so you can keep your trip as safe as possible.
+Here are a few tips for traveling to the Dominican Republic to keep your trip as safe as possible.

 Register for STEP: The Smart Traveler Enrollment Program is a free service for US citizens traveling abroad.
 To the Yonder team, it’s a must for international travel.
 The program allows you to register and connect your travels to the nearest U.S. Embassy in the Dominican Republic.
 Once you register your trip, you will receive travel advisory alerts before and during your time there.